flennerhag/mlens/README.md

 Training data is persisted to a memory cache that each sub-process has access to, allowing parallel processing to require no more memory than processing on a single thread.
-For more details, see :ref:`memory`.
+For more details, see [here](http://mlens.readthedocs.io/en/latest/memory.html).

 Expect 95-97% of training time to be spent fitting the base estimators - *irrespective* of data size.
 The time it takes to fit an ensemble depends